 The #1 question we get asked for winter road trips is: “Do you need 4X4?”

 Our definitive answer is NO!
-One of the biggest realizations you need to have about driving in the snow and ice is that even if you have 4X4, it will not help you to stop or slow down when you lose traction.
-All modern vehicles have anti-lock brakes on al 4 wheels.
-4X4 help to not loose traction while you are accelerating, that’s it!
-What is more important to avoid a crash is to not loose traction while you are braking & turning.
+One of the most important things to know about driving in the snow and ice is that even if you have 4X4, it will not help you to stop or slow down when you lose traction.
+All modern vehicles have anti-lock brakes on all 4 wheels.
+4 wheel drive helps to not lose traction while you are accelerating, but that’s it!
+What is more important to avoid a crash is to not lose traction while you are braking & turning.

-carries the RMA mountain/snowflake emblem that designates it as meeting the severe weather requirements.Our 2WD Sprinter model campervans perform surprisingly well in snow and ice.
+Our 2WD Sprinter model campervans perform surprisingly well in snow and ice.
 Our team has logged over 10k miles driving in all conditions during winter road trips, and we have been pleasantly surprised by the confidence the vans inspire in winter driving conditions.
 That being said, it is very important to drive as safely as possible in winter conditions.

 Here are some tips for winter driving:

-• Never exceed the speed limit and always pay attention to posted signs which may have reduced speed limits for snow and ice.
+- Never exceed the speed limit and always pay attention to posted signs which may have reduced speed limits for snow and ice.

-• Plan to drive during the day if there is snow or ice.
-Driving at night adds an additional danger because it is more difficult to see road conditions,
+- Plan to drive during the day if there is snow or ice.
+Driving at night adds an additional danger because it is more difficult to see road conditions.

-• Always check road conditions before making your drive.
+- Always check road conditions before making your drive.
 Mountain roads are often curvy and steep and roads can close.

-• Leave extra distance between you and the cars you are following.
+- Leave extra distance between you and the cars you are following.

 All of our rental camper vans are 2WD.
 Our Sprinter model campervans are RWD (rear wheel drive) and have an advanced Mercedes Benz traction control system.
 This traction control system works both while accelerating and braking to assist in not losing traction.
 Our micro campervan models are FWD (front wheel drive) and also have traction control as well as anti-lock brakes.
 Our FWD micro campervan model are much lighter weight.